-The Salomon Lumen is possibly on of the best all-mountain skis, due to its versatility, float and ability to take any female skier all over the mountain.
+The Salomon Lumen is possibly one of the best all-mountain skis, due to its versatility, float, and ability to take any female skier all over the mountain.
 Regardless of ability, the Salomon’s will suit almost all skiing styles and demands.

-The wide all-mountain ski is designed to to perform optimally when off-piste and be stable on the groomers – a quality most backside skis lack.
+The wide all-mountain ski is designed to perform optimally when off-piste and be stable on the groomers – a quality most back-side skis lack.

 |Salomon Q-96 Lumen Womens Skis|

 The Lumen’s side cut is 131mm at the tip, 117mm at the tail and 96mm underfoot.
 The moderate side cut creates the perfect medium between a powder and carving ski, making the ski appropriate for all conditions or turn radii.
 This versatility is made obvious by the ski’s turning radius of 18.8m.

 Once more, Salomon have attempted to find the mid-ground between a slalom carving and powder ski.
 This allows the skier to vary their turn shape and size between long, sweeping carves and high-intensity short-radius turns.
 Perfect for those who wish to ski in a varied turn size.

 Ski construction for great experience

 The Lumens are a relatively light ski when compared with most female-orientated skis.
 This makes the ski easy to manipulate and work throughout any turn.
 The minimized weight may be due to the skis full wood core – most skis have some metal in their cores.
 With the exception of advanced skiers, most will perform best on lighter skis – as they can fully work it.
 The Lumens are medium flex and are appropriate for an advanced intermediate and beyond, however, may also be a good choice for those who are taller or carry a little more weight (in muscle, of course).